yuktiaggarwal29gh/product-leadership-final/01-strategy/strategy-and-okrs.md

 ## AI pressure-test
 - **Which challenge from the AI is most valid, and why?:** Reconsidering the hard no since the line between advanced PM feature and the enterprise integration depth was not defined
-- **What would you change based on the pushback, and what would you defend?:** Hard no
+- **What would you change based on the pushback, and what would you defend?:** Updated the Hard no to define the line between advanced PM features and enterprise inetgration depth

 ## 6. AI pressure-test notes